braze-inc/braze-docs/_docs/_partners/advertising_technologies/attribution/kochava.md

 {% endtab %}
 {% endtabs %}

 The [Android][29] SDK generates a GUID as the Braze ID on session start.
 This is the identifier we recommend using to pass into the Kochava `IdentityLink` method as it allows Braze to reconcile the data back to the correct user profile.
+Braze also has the option to match on __device_id__ and __IDFA__ (if enabled).
 Please ensure that you instrument this method to pass the 'Braze ID' on SDK initialization to ensure it is available when Kochava is posting your data back to Braze via the server-side integration.

 ## Facebook and Twitter Attribution Data